 The Union through its staff, officers and Trustees will:

-Encourage, provide and support activities as appropriate to meet the needs of Students.
+encourage, provide and support activities as appropriate to meet the needs of Students.

-Manage, guide and aid development of Societies.
+manage, guide and aid development of Societies.

-Work with the University and relevant external bodies, to develop opportunities, societies and recreational events.
+work with the University and relevant external bodies, to develop opportunities, societies and recreational events.

-Provide activities to encourage community involvement through our members.
+provide activities to encourage community involvement through our members.

-Provide support for new Societies.
+provide support for new Societies.

-Through Societies activities, provide the opportunity and facilities to encourage social and personal development.
+through Societies activities, provide the opportunity and facilities to encourage social and personal development.

-Co-ordinate and administer Societies activities including the supervision of financial matters relating to Societies.
+co-ordinate and administer Societies activities including the supervision of financial matters relating to Societies.

-Develop opportunities and recognition for those volunteering through Societies.
+develop opportunities and recognition for those volunteering through Societies.

 Setting up a New Society

-To set up a new Society, members must submit an application stipulating all Committee Members names and their positions for a new Society via the Activities Dashboard in accordance with their Constitution.
+To set up a new Society, members must submit an application stipulating all Committee Members names and their positions for a new Society via the Student Dashboard in accordance with their Constitution.
+At least one (1) core Committee Member must be enrolled within their first or second year at the University.

 Committee Members which all societies must have in position to be ratified are defined and hereafter as;